-Ind ividualized Family Service Plan Considerations 1.
-What considerations are triggered in the IFSP process when the Part C eligible infant/toddler receives ABA intervention benefits through Medicaid or MIChild ?
-2. What considerations for Part C "special instruction" are triggered when a child has dual entitlements for special education under Michigan Mandatory Special Education Act and ABA intervention benefits under Medicaid and MIChild?
-3. What considerations are triggered in the IFSP process when the Part C eligible infant/toddler is suspected of having ASD as defined in the MSA Bulletin 13-09 and is NOT currently receiving ABA intervention benefits through Medicaid or MIChild?
-4. What considerations are triggered in the IFSP process when the Part C eligible infant/toddler is suspected of having ASD as defined in the autism insurance benefit legislation and possibly qualifying for ABA treatment benefits through private insurance ?
-Tra insition from IFSP to IEP Considerations 5.
-What considerations are triggered when a child currently receiving autism insurance benefit services transitions from IDEA Part C eligibility to IDEA Part B (no later than the 3 rd birthday)?6 6.
+inc dividualized Family Service Flan Considerations 1.
+What considerations are triggered in the IFSP process when the Part C eligible infant/toddler receives ABA intervention benefits through Medicaid?
+4 2.
+What considerations for Part C "special instruction" are triggered when a child has dual entitlements for special education under Michigan Mandatory Special Education Act and ABA intervention benefits under Medicaid?
+4 3.
+What considerations are triggered in the IFSP process when the Part C eligible infant/toddler is suspected of having ASD as defined in the MSA Bulletin 15-59 and MSA Bulletin 16-23 and is NOT currently receiving ABA intervention benefits through Medicaid?
+5 4.
+What considerations are triggered in the IFSP process when the Part C eligible infant/toddler is suspected of having ASD as defined in the autism insurance benefit legislation and possibly qualifying for ABA treatment benefits through private insurance?
+5 Tra ansition from IFSP to IEP Considerations 5.
+What considerations are triggered when a child currently receiving autism insurance benefit services transitions from IDEA Part C eligibility to IDEA Part B (no later than the 3 rd birthday)?
+6 6.
 What unique considerations arise when the first IEP document under Part B is developed for children with pre-existing autism insurance benefit (AIB) services?
-IEF P Considerations 7.
+7 IEF P Considerations 7.
 What considerations are triggered in the development of an IEP when the parent seeks to access ABA treatment/intervention through private or public autism insurance benefits during the school day?
-8. What are the considerations when requests are made to include autism insurance-based ABA treatment/intervention as a service in the IEP?
-What challenges/obligations does a district face if autism insurance-based ABA treatment/intervention is included as a service in the IEP?10 9.
-What should be taken into consideration when a 3 rd party therapist or parent requests to provide an autism insurance-based ABA treatment/intervention in the school setting?11 10.
-What should be taken into consideration when a 3 rd party therapist or parent requests to observe the child in the school setting?11 11.
-What should be taken into consideration when a 3 rd party therapist or parent requests to train school staff in ABA treatment/intervention?12 12.
+8 8.
+What are the considerations when requests are made to include autism insurance-based ABA treatment/intervention as a service in the IEP?
+What challenges/obligations does a district face if autism insurance-based ABA treatment/intervention is included as a service in the IEP?
+10 9.
+What should be taken into consideration when a 3 rd party therapist or parent requests to provide an autism insurance-based ABA treatment/intervention in the school setting?
+11 10. .
+What should be taken into consideration when a 3 rd party therapist or parent requests to observe the child in the school setting?
+11 11. .
+What should be taken into consideration when a 3 rd party therapist or parent requests to train school staff in ABA treatment/intervention?
+12 12.
 What IEP considerations are posed by references to evidence-based practices (EBP) in the State Autism Plan and/or autism insurance benefit language, or by a parent request that such practices be included in the IEP?
-13. What considerations should be addressed to enhance collaboration between special education and autism insurance-based processes and providers?
-Ad ditional Resources
+12 13. .
+What considerations should be addressed to enhance collaboration between special education and autism insurance-based processes and providers?
+12 Ad ditional Resources D Intervention: Possible Interfaces for Collaboration (Chart) D Intervention: Service Provision (Chart) Glo ossary of Acronyms and Terms 19